 The funeral industry has many products that deal with end-of-life expenses.
 That doesn’t mean that all products are good, but knowing about the laws of your state can be of great help to avoid bad financial funeral decisions.

-Likewise, an attorney can explain to you the positives or negatives of burial laws of your state on the insurance policy or end-of-life planning and guide you in the right direction.
+Likewise, an attorney can explain to you the positives or negatives of the burial laws of your state on the insurance policy or end-of-life planning and guide you in the right direction.

 Furthermore, attorneys can help because they are qualified professionals who know and understand the state regulations and can guide you on how to plan the future of your family.